LeonAndrade/LeonAndrade.github.io/README.md

 # plotting the frequency histogram
 plt.figure(figsize=(10,5))

-# limit x and y axis to improve readability, high-end prices were cut of from the view.
+# limit x and y axis to improve readability, high-end prices were cut off from the view.
 plt.ylim(0,4000)
 plt.xlim(-50,2000)